tlwilliams895/gis-devops/src/studios/aws-EC2-basics/index.rst

 13) Bonus Mission
 =================

-* Use Environment Variables to dynamically change the port that your application is served on.

 * Using the instructions above, deploy another one of your SpringBoot application to AWS.
 Consider using the LaunchCart Project.